IBM was one of the first big corporations to get involved with digital currency.

 Is it the next wave of anything?

-So Hyperledger is an extension of the original bitcoin scam, but backed by corporations and government.
+So Hyperledger is an extension of the original bitcoin scam, but its a version backed by corporations and government.

 A brief look at IBM's pages on the topic confirm that they have no real plans to do anything too significant with Hyperledger.
 They are marketing it as some sort of ruse.
 Would they really be throwing money into a pit?
 Unlikely.
 Which points to them biding their time until some unknown development.
 The context of Trump's comments last year points to some sort of government collaboration with IBM on something to do with digital currency.